AnirudhGKulkarni/clueso-clone/README.md

-# clueso-clone
+# Clueso Clone
 This is a frontend and backend clone that replicates the user experience and workflow of Clueso, focusing on authentication, dasboard structure and project management.

 This project focussess on:
 1. Secure user authentication
 2. Protected dashboard access
 3. Clean and modern style UI
 4. Has similar structure to thas of the real platform (clueso.ai)

 The goal of this project is to demonstrate practical full stack development skills  including frontend and backend integration, authentication and UI/UX design patterns commenly used in the modern day platforms.